Ionically Gated Small Molecule OPV: Interfacial doping of Charge collector and Transport layer: Introduction

-So motivation of our present paper is to create a small molecule OPV device in which n-doping can be easily achieved in a system of porous CNT electrode coated on top of fullerene film ETL of a most simple two-layer OPV: CuPc/fullerene with methods of reversible ionic EDLC.
+So the motivation of our present paper is to create a small molecule OPV device in which n-doping can be easily achieved in a system of porous CNT electrode coated on top of fullerene film ETL of a most simple two-layer OPV: CuPc/fullerene with methods of reversible ionic EDLC.
 This requires new architecture, which combines IL supercapacitor, connected in parallel with OPV as we introduced earlier for a polymeric OPV with IL \cite{cook2013electrochemically}, and demonstrated its advantages in tandems \cite{saranin2017tunable}.

-In this paper, we apply the gating in IL to classical small molecule OPV with \ce{DEME-BF4} IL and study the dynamics of this ionically gated system of MWCNT@\ce{Fullerene} (i.e. cathode@ETL) to understand how it accumulates electrons, and how the ions move first in MWCNT network and then into and through fullerene molecular ETL layer of different thicknesses.
+In this paper, we apply the gating in IL to classical small molecule OPV with \ce{DEME-BF4} IL and study the dynamics of this ionically gated system of MWCNT@\ce{Fullerene} (i.e. cathode@ETL) to understand how it accumulates electrons at two interfaces: the extended interface of CNT with IL by doping the CNT by n-type first, and then at the interface of CNT with \ce{C60} ETL by further propagating the n-doping into the ETL, and how the ions move first in MWCNT extended interfaces network by creating EDLC charging at the atomic layer of tubes, and then into and through fullerene molecular ETL layer of different thickness creating n-doping in \ce{C60} by electrochemical electronic charge injection from CNT that electrically neutralizes the positive ions of ionic liquid.
 We show here that this process differs significantly from the case of polymeric OPV, studied in our earlier paper \cite{cook2013electrochemically}, since in a thick molecular fullerene film (with molecules bonded by Van der Waals forces) there are clear three stages of charging and n-doping of separately MWCNT and fullerene subsystems.
+To compare the difference of ionic gating in planar small molecule OPV and BHJ poly-OPV we shortly compare the dynamics of the I-V curves in both systems upon gating voltage increase.
+And then we describe the microscopic modeling by drift-diffusion computer simulations the gating and by fitting the observed parameters, discuss the physical processes at interfaces upon ions diffusion.